To govern oneself primarily by ideas, principles, and preferences is a good thing.

 If you work for Company X, you’re going to support and encourage the success of Company X over Company Y. If I’m a half-back on the New England Patriots football team, I’m going to do all I can to help the team win over its rivals.
 We hope our children do as well as or better than other children.
 While we should love everyone, it’s right and proper to love our own children a little more.

 Speaking of children, most young children think their parents are the best.
-That was my feeling when I was young, and it still is.
+That was my feeling when I was younger, and it still is.

 All this favoritism helps increase the strength and growth of individuals, families, and organizations across society.
 Favoritism is not ideology.